Eva Marie: Return to WWE (2020–2021)

-Other media
+Other media and career

 Eva Marie appeared in a Fitness Blowout infomercial.
 In October, she was a part of the Marino Fitness Campaign and appeared in a Skechers commercial.
 She appeared on the Sports Illustrated website as the Lovely Lady of the Day in December 2012 and on several magazine covers including Rukus, Import Tuner Magazine, and Glam Fit Magazine.
 Eva Marie won the 2012 Powertech Model and several fashion competitions.
 She has modeled for Red Chapter Clothing.
 Eva Marie has appeared on the Spanish dating show 12 Corazones.
 She appeared in the September edition of Maxim magazine.
 In 2014, Marie ranked number 83 in Maxims Hot 100.

 In 2015, Eva Marie partnered with Bellami Hair to launch her own line of hair extensions, called TestaRossa.
 In 2016, Eva Marie launched her own fashion line, NEM Fashion.
 In alignment with its "female empowerment and anti-bullying" missions, the brand gives back to women in need through her NEM Foundation.
 She then launched Never End Denim, a luxury and size inclusive denim brand in 2017.

 Eva Marie has appeared in two WWE video games.
 She made her in-game debut in WWE 2K16 and last appeared in WWE 2K17.
 She was also featured in several other WWE related merchandise, and received her own Mattel doll, a Funko Pop collectible and three action figures.
 Eva Marie has traveled to Afghanistan, Dubai, and Washington, D.C. to meet with U.S. military and their families, and accepted the "Corporate Leadership Award" at the Soldier Strong Annual Awards on behalf of WWE in November 2015.